mcharouk/aws/Certification/developer.md

 * When processing an SQS queue, property ReportBatchItemFailures helps re-processing only items that have failed when processing a batch of items
 * When publishing a new version, must specify the current version id.
 This is to prevent multiple developers publishing versions at the same time that results into conflicts.
 * multi-architecture container images are not supported for Lambda with Docker
+* By default, there's a limit of 1000 concurrent executions for all lambda functions in an account (can be increased to 10 000s)
+* Lambda will keep at least 100 executions unreserved.
+Max reserved concurrency by default is 900 executions.

 # Exceptions